Sector & service specialists

 Competition & Antitrust

-Most Competition & Antitrust work in Brussels is in three key areas: M&A approvals, Cartel or abuse of dominant position investigations, State aid cases for the alleged beneficiaries, for the targeted States and for the complainants.
+Most Competition & Antitrust work in Brussels is in three key areas: M&A approvals, Cartel or abuse of dominant position investigations, and State aid cases for the alleged beneficiaries, for the targeted States and for the complainants.

 Most euros spent in Brussels on Competition & Antitrust work are with the law firms.
 Hence, the legal lobbying firms have a particular advantage in providing relevant services and working alongside the relevant competition colleagues.